Innovative vehicle design revolutionises DG transport

 - Safety bars were positioned horizontally across the doors at the base of the trailer to prevent them from opening while in transit – these needed to be manually removed by an operator before the material inside could be discharged.
 Over time, the bars had become increasingly difficult to remove because the weight of the product put extra pressure on the doors, increasing the risk of arm and back injuries.

 - Travelling through Western Australia in high temperature and high humidity areas on route to site was causing some solidification of AN in the bottom of the trailer.
 This caused a build-up of product which adhered to the inside of the belly dumper and blocked the discharge opening.
 Attempts by operators to dislodge the product by striking the external walls of the belly dumper had the potential to cause damage to the vehicle, and also raised the risk of potential shoulder and back injuries.

-The TMS team strives to provide the safest, most efficient services possible to its customers, particularly when it comes to dangerous goods handling and transport.
+The Toll team strives to provide the safest, most efficient services possible to its customers, particularly when it comes to dangerous goods handling and transport.
 With this as a driving force, they decided to address the identified challenges and upgrade the belly dumpers to make each vehicle safer and more efficient.